vwheeler63/MarkerStack/README.rst

 The following applies to every View on every platform:

-- F5 (or your custom Key Binding) to PUSH a Marker (cursor- and viewport positions).
+- (your custom Key Binding) to PUSH a Marker (cursor- and viewport positions).

-- Shift+F5 (or your custom Key Binding) to POP a Marker (and return to cursor- and viewport positions).
+- (your custom Key Binding) to POP a Marker (and return to cursor- and viewport positions).